seed-rs/seed/examples/todomvc/README.md

 ## Running

-This package requires you to install [Rust](https://www.rust-lang.org/en-US/) - This will enable the CLI commands below:
+This framework requires you to first install [Rust](https://www.rust-lang.org/tools/install).

- You'll need a recent version of Rust's nightly toolchain:
+You'll need a recent version of Rust: `rustup update`

-    rustup update
-    rustup default nightly

-The wasm32-unknown-unknown target:
+The wasm32-unknown-unknown target: `rustup target add wasm32-unknown-unknown`

-    rustup target add wasm32-unknown-unknown --toolchain nightly

-And wasm-bindgen:
+And wasm-bindgen: `cargo install wasm-bindgen-cli`

-    Cargo +nightly install wasm-bindgen-cli
+If you run into errors while installing `wasm-bindgen-cli`, you may need to install C++ build tools.
+On linux, run `sudo apt install build-essential`.
+On Windows, download and install [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/); when asked in the installer, include the C++ workload.

 Build using one of the two following commands: